harrytjbreen/photography/scripts/bulkAddPhotos/README.md

 - **Node.js**: The script runs on Node.js.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **AWS Credentials**: You must have AWS credentials configured with permissions to access S3 and DynamoDB.
 These can be set up via the AWS CLI or environment variables.
-- **DynamoDB Tables and S3 Bucket**: You need an existing DynamoDB setup with tables for rolls and photos, as well as an S3 bucket where photos will be stored.
+- **DynamoDB Table and S3 Bucket**: You need an existing DynamoDB setup with a single table for collections and photos, as well as an S3 bucket where photos will be stored.

 ## Installation